umwelt-software/tinyproto/README.md

  * Low Flash consumption (many features can be disabled at compilation time)
  * Serial performance tool (sperf)
  * Loopback tool for debug purposes
+ * No dynamic memory allocations (suitable for using on uC with limited resources)
+ * Zero copy implementation (application buffers are used as is, no copy operations)

 ## Supported platforms